horovod/horovod/docs/spark.md

 This approach turns the `spark.task.cpus` setting to control # of GPUs requested per process (defaults to 1).

-Ongoing [SPARK-24615](https://issues.apache.org/jira/browse/SPARK-24615) effort aims to introduce GPU-aware resource scheduling in future versions of Spark.
+The ongoing [SPARK-24615](https://issues.apache.org/jira/browse/SPARK-24615) effort aims to introduce GPU-aware resource scheduling in future versions of Spark.

 #### CPU training